OSGeo/OSGeoLive-doc/en/overview/osm_dataset_overview.rst

 Data Sets included in OSGeo Live
 --------------------------------------------------------------------------------

-- Nottingham.osm.bz2: A large extract of the greater city area as a BZip2 compressed XML text file.
+- feature_city.osm.bz2: A large extract of the greater city area as a BZip2 compressed XML text file.

-- Nottingham_CBD.osm.bz2: A smaller subset covering just the central business district.
+- feature_city_CBD.osm.bz2: A smaller subset covering just the central business district.

-- Nottingham_poi.db: Sqlite DB of "positions of interest" nodes extracted from the above larger city OSM extract.
+- feature_city_poi.db: Sqlite DB of "positions of interest" nodes extracted from the above larger city OSM extract.
 Contains locations of pubs, fuel stations, restaurants, supermarkets, etc.

-- feature_city.osm.bz2, feature_city_CBD.osm.bz2, and feature_city_poi.db are the same data as in the above extracts.
-Quickstarts and overviews use these generic file names since the example city can change with each new release.
+- Files referencing the name of the featured city contain the same data as the above files.
+Quickstarts and overviews use the generic file names so that the example city can change with each new release.

 The OSM feature city data has been imported into a PostGIS database called "osm_local" using the osm2pgsql tool.
 The spatial reference system used for